Buyer's Guide: Value Systems - May 2001by Mike Andrawes on April 25, 2001 12:55 AM EST

 Read our for all the details.

 - CTX VL950SL - $300

 Monitors are one of the few computer components that you can usually hang onto for years to come.
-With that in mind, we didn’t want to go with anything smaller than a 19” on our value SOHO system - besides, once you’ve worked on a monitor this big, there’s no going back.
+With that in mind, we didn’t want to go with anything smaller than a 19” on our value gaming system - besides, once you’ve gamed on a monitor this big, there’s no going back.

 The best deal we could find on a 19” monitor was the CTX VL950SL, which will run you about $300.
 It’s a shortneck model that uses the same 0.26 mm dot pitch tube that many of the bigger brands use.
 For a bit more, just about every monitor manufacturer is offering a value 19" model that would fit the bill.